nwg-piotr/tint2-executors/arch-package/README.md

-To simplify installation of the scripts I like most, I thought to give them a PKGBUILD file, and a common command:
+To simplify installation and usage of the scripts I like most, I thought to give them a PKGBUILD file, and a common command:

 ```bash